pattarai/mini-project-template/CONTRIBUTING.md

 ### 9. If needed, respond to code review comments and feedback

-### 10. If all goes well, your changes will be merged.
+### 10. If your contribution is valid, your changes will be merged.
 Congrats!

 ## License